Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

 This improvement is not as dramatic as the factor of 2--6 claimed in DiG21.
 In that study, a parametric model of the velocity field was used similar to our mock field.
 However, they did not create a mock photometric observation and instead fed their model the true position angle perturbed with a $6^\circ$ uncertainty.
 While some of the results from our fitting of the mock data are within the range of a factor of 2--6 improvement, we do not find that to be the case generally, especially not with a more realistic observation.

-We analyze this Illustris data set and compare with the results from DW23 on the same data, shown in \cref{fig:combined_donet}.
-In that paper, they fit their distribution with a double Gaussian profile with a narrow ``core''.
-Our method largely eliminates the broad wings seen in their distribution, such that our overall scatter is comparable to the scatter in the core of their distribution.
-While DW23 cites this low core uncertainty at $0.025$ to $0.036$, their total uncertainty is between $0.089$ and $0.062$, depending on inclination.
-Across the same inclinations, we report a total uncertainty of $0.027$ to $0.047$ with an overall uncertainty of $\sigma = 0.039$ across the entire sample.

-We can also see a slight bias towards negative shear, with all mean and median values being negative.
-The standard error in the mean of $0.001$ when including all inclinations.
-With mean and median values of $-0.003$ and $-0.007$, this result is significant at 3--7 sigma and matches the findings of DW23.
-As in that paper, we oriented all galaxies with a clockwise rotation (Z-wise orientation of spiral arms).
-This could produce the observed systematic bias.
+We can also see a slight bias toward negative shear, with all mean and median values being negative.
+The standard error in the mean is $0.001$ when including all inclinations.
+With mean and median values of $-0.007$ and $-0.003$ for our combined model, this result is significant at 3$\sigma$--7$\sigma$ and matches the findings of DW23.
+As in that paper, we oriented all galaxies with a clockwise rotation ($Z$-wise orientation of spiral arms), producing a bias that matches our findings for warped data in \S\ref{subsubsec:asymmetries}.
 In a real observation averaged over an ensemble of galaxies of arbitrary orientation, we expect the bias to vanish.
 However, the bias could be considered in individual observations.